 What were the design differences?

-Thomas Jefferson remained on the bill but with green serial numbers instead of blue or red ones.
-The treasury seal also matches in green.
+Thomas Jefferson remained on the bill but with green serial numbers instead of blue or red.
+The treasury seal also matched in green.

-What Does This Mean for Today’s 1976 2 Dollar Bill Value?
+What Does This Mean for Today’s Banknote Values?

 An important fact to remember is the $2 bill is not a rare bill.
 Some say more than 1.4 billion $2 bills were printed.
 Others say closer to 800 million.
 Either way, they are plentiful in circulated condition.

-Uncirculated bills can be worth $10-$15 on eBay, but some bill collectors are playing the long game and hoping they will be worth thousands someday.
+Most uncirculated bills are worth more, up to $10-$15 on eBay.
+But some bill collectors are playing the long game and hoping they will be worth thousands someday.

-The Federal Reserve Still Prints Two Dollar Bills
+The Fed Still Prints $2 Dollar Paper Currency

-It became the rarest current denomination post-1950s because of how infrequently they printed them.
+It became the rarest current denomination post-1950s because of how infrequently they are printed.
 Of all currency in circulation, only 1% is $2 bill denominations.

 A little-known reason why the $2 bill is kept out of circulation is that many believe it is good luck.
 They will stick a $2 bill in the wallet and not let it go, preventing circulation.